What Are the IPO Requirements in India?

 What Are the Eligibility Criteria for Companies to List as an IPO?

-• The net worth of the company on a consolidated basis for each of the past 3 years should be a minimum ₹1 crore.
+- The company’s net worth on a consolidated basis for each of the past 3 years should be a minimum ₹1 crore.

-• An average operating profit of minimum ₹15 crore calculated on consolidated basis should be available for the previous 3 years annually.
+- An average operating profit of a minimum ₹15 crore calculated on a consolidated basis should be available annually for the previous 3 years.

 What Are the Prerequisites for IPO Mandated by NSE and SEBI?

-1. Its paid-up equity capital should not be less than ₹10 crore. ₹25 crore should be the minimum capitalisation on equity being issued.
+- Its paid-up equity capital should not be less than ₹10 crore, with a minimum capitalization on equity being issued of ₹25 crore.

-3. Companies must submit their annual reports for 3 previous fiscal years to NSE.
+- Companies must submit their annual reports for the 3 previous fiscal years to NSE.

-1. Promoters are company shareholders who must own individually or collectively at least 20% of the total shares after the IPO distribution.
-These individuals are considered promoters if they are in this area of business for at least 3 years.
+- Promoters must own individually or collectively at least 20% of the total shares after the IPO distribution and be in this area of business for at least 3 years.

-• To successfully float its IPO a company cannot be associated with promoters who are fugitives or offenders as per the Fugitive Economic Offenders Act, 2018.
+- The company or its promoters are associated with fugitives or offenders as per the Fugitive Economic Offenders Act, 2018.

-• Lastly, no promoters in a company individually should have any disciplinary action taken against them by SEBI.
-As the management decides a company’s identity, if any promoter is restricted from the market then the company cannot proceed as well.
+- Any promoter has had disciplinary action taken against them by SEBI.
+If a promoter is restricted from the market, the company cannot proceed with its IPO.

 What Are the Eligibility Criteria for Investors to Apply for an IPO?